claresudbery/clare-wiki-ably/pages/think/code-princ/katas.md

 - Click Classroom
 - Note the ID
     - or note the url after you click OK
-    - or just add your ID to this url: https://cyber-dojo.org/kata/edit/
+    - or just add your ID to this url: `https://cyber-dojo.org/creator/enter?id=`
 - Now for each pair:
-    - They'll visit that url, or click "enter an existing practice" and enter the ID
+    - They'll visit that url, or go to home page, click "enter an existing practice" and enter the ID
     - one will have to click "enter group practice as new avatar"
         - make a note of their avatar
     - the other will have to click "join group practice as existing avatar"
         - selecting the avatar created by the first
-- The facilitator can watch the progress of the pairs by clicking "dashboard"
+- The facilitator can watch the progress of the pairs by visiting that url and clicking "open group dashboard"
     - or by using the following link (add ID to the end):
     - https://cyber-dojo.org/dashboard/show/
 #### Use traffic lights to spot people who might need help
 - No new traffic lights:
     - If one of the pairs tries to take too big a step, and doesn’t run the tests for ages, their row won’t show any new traffic lights.
 Remind them not to write too much code at once, TDD is about small steps.